reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 }
 ```

 It is worth noting that Spring Cloud AWS also allows us to specify the SNS topic name instead of the full ARN.
 In such cases, the `sns:CreateTopic` permission needs to be attached to the IAM policy to allow the library to fetch the ARN of the topic.
 However, I **would not recommend this approach at all** as it would create a new topic if a topic with the configured name doesn't already exist.
-Moreover, resource creation should not be done in our Spring Boot microservices.
+Moreover, **resource creation should not be done in our Spring Boot microservices**.

 ### Publishing Messages to SNS Topic